Para Español, click aquí.

 2v2 vs Players up to 180

 Players start each day fresh with 1200 coins in their daily pool, divided into two sections: Universal and PvP.
 Each PvP win in any format will pull coins, up to 120, from this pool until it is empty, and then will pull from the Universal Pool.
 You can also empty the Universal Pool by playing any of the PvE formats, but in order to get all of your coin daily, you will need to play some PvP games.
+While there are no bonuses for win streaks in either Casual or Ranked queues, winning enough games in an Arena run carries a small bonus: 50 coins for 7 or 8 wins, and 100 coins for winning all 9 games!

 The Weekly Chest can be unlocked once every seven days and can be found under the Missions tab.
 In order to unlock the Chest, you will need 5 Seals.
 Seals are a rare reward for winning any match.
 You can also earn a guaranteed seal for a perfect Gauntlet run.
 The Chest contains large sums of Coins, the average amount is around 2,400 but can go as high as 12,000.